-- 2. Excluded applications (which the municipality is not required to circulate to the Conservation Authority) include: - a.
+- 2. Excluded applications (which the Municipality is not required to circulate to the Conservation Authority) include: - a.
 Zoning by-law amendments related to previously circulated severances, where the Conservation Authority concerns have been addressed; - b.
-Technical severances (lot additions, lot line adjustments, etc.) which have no potential to impact natural hazards, natural heritage, or water quality/quantity. - 3.
+Technical severances (lot additions, lot line adjustments, etc.) which have no potential to impact natural hazards, natural heritage, or water quality/quantity. - c.
+Planning applications with no impacts on environmental features as determined by the Municipality. - 3.
 Quinte Conservation will review and comment on planning applications with respect to potential environmental impacts.
+These include:

-These include: - -Mandated by the Province - a.
-Natural Hazards (floodplain management, hazardous slopes, Great Lakes shorelines, unstable soils or bedrock, and erosion) where the Conservation Authority has delegated responsibility - b.
-Ontario Regulation 319/09 Quinte Conservation Authority: Regulation of Development, Interference with Wetlands and Alterations to Shorelines and Watercourses (under Section 28 of the Conservation Authorities Act); - -Additional Review Services - c.
-Natural Heritage - d.
-Hydrogeology (water quality and quantity) - e.
-Stormwater.( water quality and quantity) - 4.
-Quinte Conservation's Review includes: - a.
-Reviewing development applications to determine if and where an environmental impact has potential to occur;
+Commenting Services Mandated by the Province -

+a.
+Natural Hazards (floodplain management, hazardous slopes, Great Lakes shorelines, unstable soils or bedrock, and erosion) where the Conservation Authority has delegated commenting responsibility;